Elevator accident prompts review of Turkish work safety rules

 Police fired teargas and water cannon to disperse protesters who gathered in Istanbul on Sunday following the accident to protest over lax safety standards in industry.

-Deputy Prime Minister Bulent Arinc said after a cabinet meeting late on Monday that two International Labor Organization (ILO) conventions would be submitted to parliament for ratification this year as part of efforts to improve standards.
+Deputy Prime Minister Bulent Arinc said after a cabinet meeting late on Monday that two International Labour Organizaion (ILO) conventions would be submitted to parliament for ratification this year as part of efforts to improve standards.

 “It’s become obvious that workplace safety is a vital issue.
 A plan of action will be put together and unveiled,” Arinc, who is also the government spokesman, told reporters.